Azure/aks-engine-azurestack/docs/topics/creating_new_clusters.md

 }
 ```

-When you use a system-assigned identity configuration, you will need to submit your `aks-engine generate`-built ARM template as an ARM deployment with a service principal that can create role assignment resources in the resource group.
+When you use a system-assigned identity configuration, you will need to submit your `aks-engine-azurestack generate`-built ARM template as an ARM deployment with a service principal that can create role assignment resources in the resource group.

 2. To uniquely identify the cluster, you need a cluster name:
 ```json